Friday, October 28, 2016

 Friday, October 14, 2016

-Random thoughts from paradise
+Random thoughts from a Mexican paradise

-Headed our way!
+Rain, headed our way!

 It’s a random thoughts kind of day; thoughts of weather, knees, a novel, and a dog.